dstar55/100-words-design-patterns-java/patterns/gof/Iterator.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+In computer science, a data structure is a particular way of organizing and storing data, so that it can be accessed and modified efficiently.
+More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations which can be applied to the data.

+There are numerous types of data structures, such as linked lists, arrays, vectors, maps, etc.
+Each collection of the data structure has its own structure and its own way of accessing elements of the collection.

+In practice, it is not convenient to access each type of collection in a different way, so it would be nice to have a common interface for element-by-element access to a collection, independent of the collection’s shape.

+The Iterator pattern lets you do all this.
+The key idea is to take the responsibility for access and traversal out of the aggregate object and put it into an Iterator object which defines a standard traversal protocol.

+So, an Iterator pattern provides a way of accessing the elements of an aggregate object sequentially, without exposing its underlying representation.

 ###  <a id="Story"></a>Story

-Book is a set of written, printed sheets bound together into a volume.
+A book is a set of written, printed sheets bound together into a volume.
-You can browse through the book page by page, or quickly jump to interesting chapter.
+You can browse through the book page by page, or quickly jump to an interesting chapter.
-Process of browsing is example of Iterator pattern.
+The process of browsing is an example of the Iterator pattern.